- Pre-configured modular system

 Enabling this firmware feature affects the control loop in a way that it exclusively uses the scan feature of the piezo drive omitting large distance steps occurring during a stick-slip motion.
 This feature is useful whenever the controlled stage is being used for scanning probe applications where a stick-slip motion could harm or damage samples and tools.

 The Quiet Mode firmware feature was especially developed for life science applications.
-This mode shifts the driving frequency of the piezo motor out of the human hearing range, significantly reducing the inevitable audible noise caused by the stick-slip motion of the piezo motor.
+This mode shifts the driving frequency of the piezo drive out of the human hearing range.

 Low-vibration Mode (Optional)